Ferncliff Farm: History

-In 1902, John Jacob IV commissioned New York architect Stanford White of McKim, Mead & White to design the Ferncliff Casino (the term "casino" referring to a sports pavilion) for entertaining guests.
+In 1902, John Jacob IV commissioned White, of McKim, Mead & White, to design the Ferncliff Casino (the term "casino" referring to a sports pavilion) for entertaining guests.
 (It was also known as "Tennis House".)
-The Beaux-Arts style building was completed 1904.
+The Beaux-Arts–style building was completed 1904.
 It included indoor tennis and squash courts, a bowling alley, an indoor swimming pool, a shooting range, guestrooms and was close to a nearby boathouse on the river.
 Having completed work on the sports pavilion, White then started work on improvements to the mansion.